What is Pre-SOMA?

 The Student Osteopathic Medical Association (SOMA) was founded in 1970 as a nonprofit association with the objectives to improve the quality of healthcare delivery, to educate osteopathic medical students, to espouse the ideals of osteopathic medicine, and to establish lines of communication among health care professionals.

-National Pre-SOMA is run by 2 National Directors and 4 Committee members.
+Pre-SOMA is led by 2 SOMA National Directors.
 You can reach us at any time at firstname.lastname@example.org